rrap/UCI-HAR-Dataset-Analysis/README.md

 source("run_analysis.R")
 ```

+The script expects the HAR dataset to be present in the working directory under the "UCI HAR Dataset" directory

 The script saves the output in a file called "tidy.txt".
 It can be loaded back into R using the following command

 ```R